Chilling in Chile: Day 3 – A Day of Tranquility

 1. Viña Cousiño Macul

 After a quick tour, we sampled 4 wines: 2 reds and 2 whites from the Viña Cousiño Macul collection.
 Baguettes were offered to absorb some of the alcohol as we sip through each wine.
-The wines had a settle finish with a hint of sweetness.
+The wines had a settled finish with a hint of sweetness.

 2. Templo Bahá